 Cantata celebrates our youth’s future

-Just as healthy bodies need exercise, a healthy community needs our young people, because they are future leaders.
+Just as healthy bodies need exercise, a healthy community needs our youth because they are our future leaders.

 Email newsletter signup

 Our children are a gift from God, and we adults have a responsibility to demonstrate of our love to them by training and nourishing them in positive ways.

 The Committee for Community Churches Partnership is an outreach ministry to our youth with the ongoing intention of nurturing the talents and gifts of our younger generation.
 This committee realizes that we shape tomorrow’s world by what is taught our children today.

 In a world where wrong is glamorized and the sensation is presented as appealing, we seldom hear of the good things that happen.
 The 2014 Cantata arranged and directed by Alvin Shelby, however, is a good thing, for it is another way to encourage our youth’s appreciation for culture.
 It is likewise a significant investment in the future.
 The Cantata scheduled for 7 p.m.
 Saturday at the Greater Mt.
 Bethel Baptist Church located at 14 Parkway Drive in Stanton, where the Reverend Johnny Elery is pastor is anticipated to be an awesome experience.